cinnData/PythonBootcamp/[PY-08] Introduction to Pandas.md

        [1.65, 50.6, 'M']], dtype=object)
 ```

-The third component of the data frame is a `index` object with the column names, which can be extracted as the attribute `columns`.
+The third component of the data frame is an `index` object containing the column names, which can be extracted as the attribute `.columns`.

 ```
 In [12]: bio.columns
 Out[12]: Index(['height', 'weight', 'gender'], dtype='object')
 ```

 Data frames can also be extracted from a data source (local or remote), such as a CSV file, an Excel sheet, or a table from a relational database.
 Irrespective of the type of source used, a range index is automatically created unless an alternative specification is provided.
-One of the columns of the source can be taken as the index.
+One of the columns of the source is often taken as the index.

 ## Exploring Pandas objects

-A data frame has the same shape of the array of values.
+A data frame has the same **shape** of the array of values.

 ```
 In [13]: bio.shape
 Out[13]: (15, 3)
 ```

-The methods `head` and `tail` extract the first and the last rows of a data frame, respectively.
+The methods `.head()` and `.tail()` extract the first and the last rows of a data frame, respectively.
 The default number of rows extracted is 5, but you can pass a custom number.

 ```
 In [14]: bio.head(2)